leerssej/sniptasticApp/README.md

 #### Basic Requirements
 - [x] host app on repl.it
   * https://sniptastic--jensleerssen.repl.co/
-- [ ] Expand on the UI/UX making it look like a nice modern web app.
+- [x] Expand on the UI/UX making it look like a nice modern web app.
-    - [ ] consistent layout, styled throughout with a
+    - [x] consistent layout, styled throughout with a
-    - [ ] pleasing color scheme.
+    - [x] pleasing color scheme.

 #### Advanced Content
-- [ ] convert to ES6
+- [x] convert to ES6
 - [ ] convert to ES6 classes or pseudoclassical pattern

 ### Part Two+
 #### Extra
+- [ ] expand text entry area as more code is added
 - [ ] transformation template for code snippet
 - [ ] button for transforming the clicked on code snippet
 - [ ] keyup hottransformation into vsCode snippet syntax

 - [ ] right click for copy of code transform
-- [ ] formatting upgrade
+- [x] formatting upgrade
-- [ ] UI styling
+- [x] UI styling
 - [ ] storage of json version and regular snippet (active|inactive~&~json|code~&~name)
 - [ ] delete version of regular snippet (active|inactive~&~)